-Named after the 8th Secretary-General of the United Nations, the Ban Ki-moon Center for Sustainable Development was established in 2017 along with IGEE.
+Named after the 8th Secretary-General of the United Nations, the Ban Ki-moon Center for International Cooperation was established in 2017 along with IGEE.

 Ban Ki-moon decided to join Yonsei University’s efforts for sustainable development